gameseed-gx/gameseed-gx.github.io/index.md

 ## triangle rasterization

-a simulation of experimental affine texture mapping (perspective soon!)
+This is a simulation of experimental affine texture mapping (perspective soon!)

 ![gameseed polygon raster](/images/triraster7.gif)